The Texas State Senate: District 28

 Charles Perry, a practicing CPA from Lubbock, was first elected to the Texas Senate in 2014 after serving two terms in the Texas House of Representatives.
 A life-long West Texan, Perry is a movement conservative seeking to reduce waste and inefficiencies in government.

-As a State Representative, Perry co-authored and helped pass the Voter ID bill to prevent illegal immigrants from fraudulently voting in our elections.
+Additionally, Perry led the fight to put a stop to sanctuary cities which violate the rule of law through granting de-facto amnesty to criminal illegal immigrants, causing public safety concerns statewide.
 As a strong fiscal conservative, Perry led the way to reduce frivolous government spending by authoring legislation to enact zero-based budgeting for state agencies and limit increases in our budget to population growth plus inflation.

 In addition to his work in the Legislature, Perry has served his community as president of the Lubbock Boys and Girls Club, American Business Clubs, Community Partners, on the board of the National Council on Family Violence, and the National Teen Dating Abuse Helpline.
 He is also a deacon at his church, Southcrest Baptist.